 Here are a few important takeaways to consider:

 - Blogging is a powerful way of reaching and engaging with your audience

-- Businesses that invest in regular and consistent blogging outperform those that don’t
+- Companies that invest real budgets into content creation and digital marketing efforts, outperform those that don’t

 - The costs of blogging are incredibly low as an acquisition channel (especially if you have a cheap hosting plan)